ATLANTA KOLIBRI also KORALLE JR.

 Kolibri #5

 In May, 2010, someone wrote and asked if I was interested in a Kolibri.
 It needed much work but the rigging was mostly there.
 I went and picked it up of course!
-When new, it was like Kolibris #2 and #4, but this one is beyond repair!
+When new, it was like Kolibri #2 and #4, but this one is beyond repair!
 I sold the dagger, rudder and sails.
 I will use the mast and boom on another boat.

 Other Boats Built by Atlanta Boats in Germany